flashbots/builder/README.md

 Environment variables:
 ```
-BUILDER_TX_SIGNING_KEY - private key of the builder used to sign payment transaction
+BUILDER_TX_SIGNING_KEY - private key of the builder used to sign payment transaction, must be the same as the coinbase address
 ```

 ## Details of the implementation